 Ph.D., Baylor University, 2002

 Dr..
 Kimberly Wieser is an Associate Professor of English and an affiliated faculty member with Native American Studies and Environmental Studies at the University of Oklahoma.
 She also serves as President of the Board of Returning the Gift, Inc. Under her previous name, Kimberly Roppolo, she was one of the co-authors of Reasoning Together: The Native Critics Collective (Oklahoma, 2008), named one of the most important books in her field in the first decade of the twenty-first century by NAISA.
-Her book Back to the Blanket: Recovered Rhetorics and American Indian Studies, based on her manuscript that won the Native Writers Circle of the Americas First Books Award for Prose 2004, will be available from the University of Oklahoma Press in November 2017.
+Her book Back to the Blanket: Recovered Rhetorics and American Indian Studies, based on her manuscript that won the Native Writers Circle of the Americas First Books Award for Prose 2004, was published in November 2017 and is available from the University of Oklahoma Press.

-Her volume of poetry, Texas . . . to Get Horses, will be available from That Painted Horse Press in December 2017.
+Her volume of poetry, Texas . . . to Get Horses, will be available from That Painted Horse Press in Spring 2018.

 She has written and published poems, stories, plays, articles, book reviews, and reference entries for anthologies and for publications such as Studies in American Indian Literatures;